janwilmake/flaredream.dash/SPEC.md

     - `/` shows `homepage.html` or redirects to `/{username}` if logged in
     - `/{username}/refresh` calculates free (and private if logged in) variants of `dashboard.html/md` and sets them to KV.

-- Data source: use https://cache.forgithub.com/stars/{username} and https://cache.forgithub.com/stars/owner/private variant
+- Data source: use https://cache.forgithub.com/repos/{owner} (with or without apikey)

 - Separate module: for each repo, check `wrangler.toml/json(c)` to know if it's a worker and to know domain etc. Also parse entrypoint from it and with that, Env details